 Coordinated Proceeding: Butte Fire Cases.
-In 2016, the Butte Fire erupted in Calaveras County and destroyed over 560 homes and caused Hundreds of Millions of dollars in damages.
+In 2016, the Butte Fire erupted in Calaveras County, destroying more than 560 homes and causing hundreds of millions of dollars in damages.
 Shawn was active in the initial and early investigation with experts and successfully resolved his clients claims in mid 2017.

 In Re: Steiner Ranch Fire.
 As co-liasion Shawn prosecuted the City of Austin Energy Company, Time Warner, and AT&T for starting the Steiner Ranch fire on September 4 2016.
 The fire swept through the Steiner Ranch area and destroyed multiple homes.
-The case was sucessfully resolved in 2016 for $8.3 Million.
+The case was successfully resolved in 2016 for $8.3 million.

 Colo v.
-SDG&E. The Guejito fire arose out of a 22,000-acre wildland fire caused by electrical power lines in 1993.
-Shawn represented Paul Colo, the lead named plaintiff who suffered burns and lost over 130 exotic birds in his aviary.
+SDG&E. The Guejito Fire arose out of a 22,000-acre wildland fire caused by electrical power lines in 1993.
+Shawn represented Paul Colo, the lead named plaintiff who suffered burns and lost more than 130 exotic birds in his aviary.
 Shawn and co-counsel led plaintiffs in a six-week trial against San Diego Gas & Electric Company and recovered a significant settlement on the eve of closing arguments that led to millions of dollars in recovery.

 Broughton v.
 Imperial Irrigation District.
 The fire started when electrical power lines came into contact with palm fronds in a rural area of the Imperial Valley, home of many of Shawn’s farming and cattle clients.
 He represented plaintiffs who recovered $1.7 million from the Imperial Irrigation District.

 USAA v.
 Southern California Edison Company.
-Shawn represented an insurance company client who suffered millions of dollars in losses arising from the Grass Valley Fire, which started when a tree fell across electrical power lines and caused a junction box to ignite the fire.
+Shawn represented an insurance company client who suffered millions of dollars in losses arising from the Grass Valley Fire, which started when a tree fell across electrical power lines and caused a junction box to ignite.
 The case was settled in late 2010.

 Other successfully resolved wildland fire cases that started in the last three decades include: